vyoung831/Mintee/doc/Development/development-principles.md

 * To ensure that user experience of dates remain consistent across time zones, dates are stored as strings.
 This avoids a Date object being created and saved to user data, only to be accessed later using a different Calendar object and displaying a potentially different day.

 ## Transformables
-Mu uses transformables to represent various custom objects.
+Mintee uses transformables to represent various custom objects.
 To allow for secure reading from persistent store, the following are implemented for each transformable:
 * The custom class is updated to conform to `NSSecureCoding`.
 * The custom class is specified under the transformable's attributes in the Core Data model, allowing Core Data codegen to automatically protect against object substitution.
 * A custom transformer is subclassed from `NSSecureUnarchiveFromDataTransformer` and specified under the transformable's attributes in the Core Data model.
 The custom transformer does the following: